-- Mr. Mann began his martial arts training 37 years ago in August 1980 with the ATA's "Master Brown" while attending college.
-He quickly realized the average student took a few 1 hour classes per week.
-However Mr. Mann didn't want to end-up average, and he felt the best way not too was by training more than 1 hour per day.
-So GM Brown
+- Mr. Mann began his martial arts training 38 years ago in August 1980 with the ATA's "Master Brown" while attending college.
+Mr. Mann wanted to take as many classes each day as he could, so GM Brown

-made an unusual exception and let Mr. Mann (as a beginner) take all of his classes, even the advanced classes.
+made an unusual expection and allowed it.
 Mr. Mann committed himself to that and scheduled each semesters college courses accordingly.
-He often attended the noon class, all the evening classes, even the grueling advanced student non-stop sparring classes.
+He often attended the noon class, all the evening classes, even the advanced student classes, which included the grueling non-stop sparring classes.
 That was Mr. Mann's training regimen from freshman to senior.
 All of Mr. Mann's Taekwondo black belt promotions

 - By the mid-1980's Mr. Mann had his BBA and was back in his hometown of Dallas, trying out local TKD schools.
 Years went by before he found a school he felt came close to GM Brown's high quality standards.
 Eventually he found GM Larry Wheeler's